chrispaynter/architecture/Event Storming.md

 ## The Event Storming Approach

-Gather the best available brains for the job and collaboratively build a model of
+Gather the best available brains for the job and collaboratively build a model of a very complex problem space.

 - See the system as a whole.
 - Find a problem/s worth solving.